What Will Happen to My Yahoo Email Account When I Die?

 State Law May Affect Whether Your Executor Can Access Your Account

-Yahoo is clear that it will not give your executor – or anyone else -- access to your account unless it is legally obligated to do so.
-Until recently, those legal obligations have been few and far between.
-However, the law is changing and, in theory, your executor's ability to access your account could vary by state.
+Yahoo is clear that it won't give your executor—or anyone else—access to your account unless it's legally obligated to do so.
+Traditionally, those legal obligations were few and far between.
+However, the law is changing, and you'll need to know the law in your state.

-Most states do not have any laws that grant executors access to a deceased person's email account.
-In these states, Yahoo will delete your account when it learns of your death and no one will be able to access your account unless you leave instructions or your someone manages to break in.
+Some states don't have any laws that grant executors access to a deceased person's email account.
+In these states, Yahoo will delete your account when it learns of your death, and no one will be able to access your account unless you leave instructions or someone manages to break in.

 You can learn more about this, including information about your state's law on Nolo's Digital Assets page.